michaelnisi/gridlock/README.md

 ### locker.lock(id)

 Tries to store the provided identifier.
-Returns `false` if it succeeds and `true` if it fails which means the `id` has already been stored (locked).
+Returns `false` if it succeeds and `true` if it fails meaning the `id` has already been stored (locked).

 - `id` `String()` is the identifier of a thing

 ### locker.unlock(id)

-Unlocks the identifier and emits the value of `id`.
+Releases the provided identifier and emits it.

 - `id` `String()` is the identifier of a thing